rust-lang/rust/src/doc/rustc-dev-guide/src/ty_module/early_binder.md

 }
 ```

-When type checking `main` we cannot just naively look at the return type of `foo` and assign the type `T` to the variable `a`, after all the function `main` does not define any generic parameters, `T` is completely meaningless in this context.
+When type checking `main` we cannot just naively look at the return type of `foo` and assign the type `T` to the variable `c`, The function `main` does not define any generic parameters, `T` is completely meaningless in this context.
 More generally whenever an item introduces (binds) generic parameters, when accessing types inside the item from outside, the generic parameters must be instantiated with values from the outer item.

 In rustc we track this via the [`EarlyBinder`] type, the return type of `foo` is represented as an `EarlyBinder<Ty>` with the only way to acess `Ty` being to provide arguments for any generic parameters `Ty` might be using.
 This is implemented via the [`EarlyBinder::instantiate`] method which discharges the binder returning the inner value with all the generic parameters replaced by the provided arguments.